Energy Conditions and Quantum Information: Energy conditions and holographic principle

 A canonical example of spatially compact spacetimes is the static Einstein universe.
 As explained in Sec.~\ref{subsec:bh:holography}, the conformal boundary $\partial M$ of $(d+1)$-dimensional AdS spacetime is globally the static Einstein universe in $d$-dimension, $\partial M \simeq {\Bbb R}\times S^{d-1}$.
-Let us consider a pair of two boundary points $p, q \in \partial M$ such that $p$ and $q\in J^+(\partial M)$ can be connected by an achronal null geodesic $\gamma$ with the tangent vector $k^\mu=\d x^\mu/\d \lambda$ lying entirely in $\partial M$, and $q$ corresponds to the antipodal point of $p$ in spatial section $S^{d-1}$, as depicted in Figure~\ref{Gao-Wald}.
+Let us consider a pair of boundary points $p, q \in \partial M$.
+Fix $p\in\partial M$ and choose $q\in J^{+}(p, {\partial M})$ so that there exists an achronal boundary null geodesic $\gamma\subset\partial M$ with tangent $k^\mu=\mathrm{d}x^\mu/\mathrm{d}\lambda$ connecting $p$ to $q$; take $q$ to be the antipodal point of $p$ on $S^{d-1}$ (Fig.~\ref{Gao-Wald}).
 According to Gao-Wald theorem, under the bulk NEC, there is no bulk-shortcut connecting $p,q$ and $\gamma$ must be the fastest causal curve connecting the two point.
 Let $\lambda_-$ and $\lambda_+$ be the affine parameter values of $\gamma$ at the point $p$ and $q$, respectively, and $\eta$ be the magnitude of the boundary Jacobi field along $\gamma$, which vanishes at $p,q$, i.e., $\eta(\lambda_\pm)=0$ but is non-vanishing at any other points between $p$ and $q$, due to the achronality of $\gamma$ (Proposition 2.5.1).
 On this curved boundary, we can evaluate the expectation value of the energy-momentum tensor $\langle T_{\mu \nu} \rangle$ by using the holographic formula~(\ref{holo:SET}).
 Note that when the boundary dimension $d$ is odd, $X_{\mu \nu}$ in (\ref{holo:SET}) identically vanishes, while when $d$ is even, $X_{\mu \nu}$ must be taken into account.
-Then, applying Gao-Wald theorem, we find the following inequality: \begin{itembox}[l]{{\bf Definition 4.5.1 (Holographic weighted ANEC)}} \bena \int_{\lambda_-}^{\lambda_+} \!\!\ \d\lambda \: \eta^d \langle T_{\mu \nu} \rangle k^\mu k^\nu \geqslant C \,. \eena \end{itembox} \begin{itemize} \item When the boundary dimension $d$ is odd, the lower bound given by constant $C$ in the right-hand side vanishes, and this inequality is manifestly conformally invariant\cite{Iizuka:2019ezn}, and is called the {\em conformally invariant ANEC} (CANEC).
+Then, applying Gao-Wald theorem, we find the following inequality: \begin{itembox}[l]{{Definition 4.5.1 (Holographic weighted ANEC)}} \bena \int_{\lambda_-}^{\lambda_+} \!\!\ \d\lambda \: \eta^d \langle T_{\mu \nu} \rangle k^\mu k^\nu \geqslant C \,. \eena \end{itembox} where $\eta$ is the magnitude of the Jacobi field of the null geodesic congruence $\gamma$, representing the separation of points between the two adjacent null geodesics on $\partial M$. \begin{itemize} \item When the boundary dimension $d$ is odd, the lower bound given by constant $C$ in the right-hand side vanishes, and this inequality is manifestly conformally invariant\cite{Iizuka:2019ezn}, and is called the {\em conformally invariant ANEC} (CANEC).
 In the framework of the conformal boundary field theory, all physical quantities should be described in a conformally invariant way.
 In this sense, the CANEC is expected to be more useful than the ANEC to put restrictions on the boundary stress-energy tensors (see also \cite{Rosso:2019txh,Rosso:2020cub} for similar analysis of the weighted ANEC).

 \item When the boundary dimension $d$ is even, the lower bound constant $C$ is expressed in terms of the boundary integration along $\gamma$ of a certain combination of boundary geometric quantities such as the boundary curvature tensor and the expansions of the boundary null congruence of $\gamma$ (see \cite{Iizuka:2020wuj} for the detailed expression).